Tal Serth and Tal Rayen

 I was wondering a bit why I wasn’t jealous that she’s spending so much time apart from me, but I’m just not.
-We’ve both got our jobs — and we both really like we both like our jobs.
+We’ve both got our jobs — and we both really like our jobs.
 So I was mostly assistant clerk to Doctor Cora, the days in Gralen.
 Which was quite fun, I could make notes about how this village works, and do a bit of a census, since we met most people.

 One afternoon I was fetched by Arin, a boy about five years old, whose mother the doctors from Tylenay had helped when she had given birth to him.
 I had to come to the kitchen with him, to see the cat.
 The cat was heavily pregnant, and when I took her in my lap, I could feel the kittens wriggle in her belly.
 I had a long chat with him — he’s plenty smart and very observant, so I learned even more about Tal Serth than I had done during my rounds.